-Under Directly Observed Therapy (DOT), clinic staff assists patients with taking prescribed medicines to treat TB disease by directly observing them take their medicines.
-This helps to ensure compliance so the correct dose is taken at the correct time, for the entire course of treatment.
+Under Directly Observed Therapy (DOT), clinic staff assist patients with taking prescribed medicines to treat TB disease by directly observing them take their medicines.
+This promotes compliance by ensuring the correct dose is taken at the correct time, during the entire course of treatment.

 The goal of DOT is to prevent:

 - Transmission of infection or disease